vhscom/after-dark/docs/content/feature/jit-requests.md

 ├── syntax.css (fetch)
 ```

-Rather than blocking the page with an external request [Fetch Injection](../fetch-injection) is used to load them on-the-fly while the base layout takes care to ensure they're only on pages which actually need them.
+Using [Fetch Injection](../fetch-injection) a JIT request is issued to begin downloading the highlighter stylesheet on-the-fly in parallel with other resources and the base layout takes care to ensure the CSS is only requested on pages that need it.

-Another example can be seen in the [Table Of Contents](../table-of-contents) whereby a {{< external href="https://devdocs.io/css/scroll-behavior" text="scroll-behavior" />}} polyfill is loaded but not until user shows intent to use the feature.
+Another example of a JIT request can be seen in the [Table Of Contents](../table-of-contents) whereby a `scroll-behavior` polyfill is loaded asynchronyously and only once the user shows intent to use the feature, otherwise hidden under a disclosure.

-Study these patterns and try building your own in your own [Custom Layouts](../custom-layouts).
+Create your own JIT requests using [Custom Layout](../custom-layouts) and [Fetch Injection](../fetch-injection).